 Ω or not.
 The introduction of the characteristic function allows to sample the probability by using standard molecular dynamic simulations.
-Calculating the functional derivative of the probability $P\left[\chi{\Omega}\right]$, with respect to the characteristic function, gives a condition which has to be satisfied, at the border, by the optimal domain.
+Calculating the functional derivative of the probability $P[\chi{\Omega}]$, with respect to the characteristic function, gives a condition which has to be satisfied, at the border, by the optimal domain.
 Numerically, this problem has been treated on the basis of the shape and topological derivatives, referring once again to functional analysis.
 The level set method [5, 6] is thus introduced, by defining the level set function which identifies the border of the domain.
 The shape and topological derivatives of the functional (probability, in our case) give a prescription on how the level set function, and consequently the border, has to be varied in order to converge to the maximum of the functional.
-Preliminary results have been obtained in order to test the validity of this analysis and the used numerical approach on liquid water.
+During this visit, it was then possible to express rigorously the optimization problem which allowed us to design an efficient optimization algorithm.
+Preliminary results on liquid water have been obtained in order to test the validity of this analysis and the used numerical approach.

-Some questions then arised, concerning the physical meaning of the calculated domains and some useful quantities which is worth computing.
+Some questions are still opened, concerning the physical meaning of the calculated domains and some useful quantities which is worth computing.
 We applied this method, in a preliminary version, to the identification of the domains in the first solvation shell of water.
-The calculation of the four largest domains, identifying the tetrahedral structure of water around a water molecule, does not introduce any interesting information to what we expected to find.
-However, if we study the domains a bit further from the central molecule (interstitial spaces of the first solvation shell), the structure of water becomes less symmetric and we expect to obtain non-trivial information about the localization of water.
+The calculation of the four largest domains, identifying the tetrahedral structure of water around a water molecule, is consistent with what could be expected.
+The definition of localization bassins however, paves the way for a study of the molecular rearrangments in the solvation shell.
+Furthermore, if we study the domains a bit further from the central molecule (interstitial spaces of the first solvation shell), the structure of water becomes less symmetric and we expect to obtain non-trivial information about the localization of water.
 When the domains are identified, we can calculate the average occupation of each domain, the fluctuation of the number of particles or the time-correlation function of the occupation.